Understanding the Impact of Adversarial Robustness on Accuracy Disparity: Gaussian Mixture: Robustness Implies Accuracy Disparity

-By comparing $\ell_{\text{std}}^+$ and $\ell_{\text{std}}^-$ of the optimal standard classifier as well as the optimal robust classifier, we shall see that the effects of adversarial robustness indeed match the main results.
-Specifically, \begin{itemize} \item When $R=1$, enforcing adversarial robustness will decrease the standard accuracy on \textit{both} classes due to a shrinkage on the non-robust features ($\sqrt{m\eta^2 + n\gamma^2}$ v.s. $\sqrt{m\eta^2}$), which reflects `a change in direction'; \item When $R>1$, class imbalance will increase the accuracy disparity due to a shrinkage on both the robust features and the non-robust features ($\sqrt{m\eta^2 + n\gamma^2}$ v.s. $\sqrt{m(\eta-\varepsilon)^2}$ in the denominator), which reflects `a reduction of norm'.
+Therefore, the standard loss for both classes are By comparing $\ell_{\text{std}}^+$ and $\ell_{\text{std}}^-$ of the optimal standard classifier as well as the optimal robust classifier, we shall see that the effects of adversarial robustness indeed match the main results.
+Specifically, \begin{itemize} \item When $R=1$, enforcing adversarial robustness will decrease the standard accuracy on \textit{both} classes due to a shrinkage on the non-robust features ($\sqrt{m\eta^2 + n\gamma^2}$ v.s. $\sqrt{m\eta^2}$), which reflects ``a change in direction''; \item When $R>1$, class imbalance will increase the accuracy disparity due to a shrinkage on both the robust features and the non-robust features ($\sqrt{m\eta^2 + n\gamma^2}$ v.s. $\sqrt{m(\eta-\varepsilon)^2}$ in the denominator), which reflects ``a reduction of norm''.

 \end{itemize}